Chart Color Schemes

 Educational attainment in Mount Barker Surrounds aligns closely with national averages, showing typical qualification patterns and performance metrics

-Mount Barker Surrounds has three schools with a combined enrollment of 352 students, operating under typical Australian school conditions (ICSEA: 1007) and offering balanced educational opportunities.
-These schools focus on primary education only, with secondary options available nearby.
-Local school capacity is limited at 4.8 places per 100 residents compared to the regional average of 14.1, resulting in many families traveling for schooling.
+Mount Barker Surrounds' three schools have a combined enrollment of 352 students, operating under typical Australian school conditions (ICSEA: 1007) with balanced educational opportunities.
+These schools focus exclusively on primary education; secondary options are available nearby.
+Local school capacity is limited at 4.8 places per 100 residents compared to the regional average of 14.1, leading many families to travel for schooling.

 Frequently Asked Questions - Education